ps2homebrew/PMAP/README.txt

 Known bugs and limitations:
 ---------------------------
-1. There is currently no way to enter a new i.Link or console ID.
+1. There is currently no way to enter new i.Link or console ID.
 2. There is currently no way to enter a new model name.

 There are no plans for adding support for ID management, as their only use is to evade DNAS.